howardosborne/locust_for_jmeter_users/simple_example.md

 The objects in Locust and JMeter don’t match exactly, but when we added a thread group and an HTTP sampler in JMeter, in Locust we added a class based on HttpUser and a task (which is a function with a @task decorator).

-We also added a wait_time which is like a Uniform Random Timer.
+We also added a wait_time which is like a [Uniform Random Timer](https://jmeter.apache.org/usermanual/component_reference.html#Uniform_Random_Timer).

 ### Recording tests
 If you are looking for the recorder in Locust, there isn’t one.

-However, if you really do want to get a recording as a starting point, then there is a simple way of doing this.
+However, if you really do want to get a recording as a starting point, then there is a way of doing this.

 Use the developer tools in your browser to capture what you need and save the recording as a har file.